surajssc1232/ruleEngine/README.md

 3. The results of your actions will be displayed in the "Result" section at the bottom of the page.

+### Example: Creating a Complex Rule

+Let's create a complex rule that combines multiple conditions:

+1. In the "Create Rule" section:
+   - Rule Name: "Complex Employee Eligibility"
+   - Rule Expression:
+     ```
+     ((age > 30 AND department = 'Sales') OR (age < 25 AND department = 'Marketing')) AND (salary > 50000 OR experience > 5)
+     ```

+2. Click "Create Rule".
+The system will return a rule ID, let's say it's 1.

+3. To evaluate this rule, in the "Evaluate Rule" section:
+   - Rule ID: 1
+   - Evaluation Data:
+     ```json
+     {
+       "age": 32,
+       "department": "Sales",
+       "salary": 55000,
+       "experience": 4
+     }
+     ```

+4. Click "Evaluate Rule".
+The result should be `true` because the employee is over 30, in Sales, and has a salary over 50000.

+5. Try different combinations in the evaluation data to see how the rule behaves with various inputs.

 Note: Ensure that the backend server is running on `http://localhost:8080` for the web interface to function correctly.